How 95 minutes will change the way you manage for the better

 Runtime: 17 minutes

-Why Work Doesn’t Happen At Work by Jason Fried is a great TED Talk for forward-thinking business leaders.
+Why Work Doesn’t Happen At Work by Jason Fried is a motivational TED Talk for forward-thinking business leaders.
 Fried covers the fact that, in many ways, the office environment isn’t the best place to get work done.
-We’re subject to distractions (in the form of meetings and managers), and many employees are getting a decent amount of work done at home, in transit or before or after traditional office hours.
-This talk challenges the traditional (and outdated) view that all work should be done in an office and addresses the unreasonable (but commonly held) assumption that employees won’t do work if they aren’t being supervised.
+We’re subject to distractions (in the form of meetings and managers), and many employees get a decent amount of work done at home, in transit or before or after traditional office hours.
+This talk challenges the traditional (and outdated) view that all work should occur in an office and addresses the unreasonable (but commonly held) assumption that employees won’t do work if they aren’t supervised.
 This is a key talk for any business that is looking to transition into flexible working.
 It will leave you feeling excited about your company’s future.